Galina Blankenship

 The second, canonical sentence has no punctuation interrupting the flow of the sentence, because, in English, a subordinate clause is placed after the main clause.

 In the first sentence, the introductory clause is marked with the introductory comma, placed right before the subject of the main clause, which highlights the function of such comma—to discontinue the flow of narration and guide us towards the core of the sentence.
-As such, an introductory comma is discontinuous in its function.
+As such, an introductory comma is disconnecting in its function.

 The third sentence has an interrupting clause, which is isolated from the flow of the main sentence with the enclosing commas.
 Such enclosing commas thus highlight the structure of the main sentence by setting off an extraneous or intrusive construction and helping us maintain the continuity of thought.
-As such, enclosing punctuation marks are essentially continuous, or bridging, in their function.
+As such, enclosing punctuation marks are essentially connecting, or bridging, in their function.

 2.1.2.
 Sentential Interruption in English